 Our research uses soil fungal measurements at a single point in time and there are likely to be many undetermined controlling factors, including seasonal variability and complex biological interactions.
 Despite this drawback, our approach allows us to infer the distribution of soil fungal communities and diversity more simply and at a lesser cost, to help better understand the diversity and biogeography of soil fungi in different habitats.
 Thus, our approach shows promise and could complement molecular methods.
 We hope that our study will stimulate further research towards achieving more widespread characterisation of fungal abundance and diversity, which will help to deepen our understanding of fungal biology, biogeography and their environmental controls.
-Different spectra, new sensing technologies and improved methods could also improve the spectro-transfer approach.
+Different spectra, new sensing technologies and improved methods could also improve the spectrotransfer approach.

-Out of the seven statistical and machine learning models tested, the optimised 1D-CNNs were the most successful for estimating fungal phyla relative abundance and diversity, consistently producing the highest cross-validation R2 values.
-The reason might be that the 1D-CNNs can automatically 'learn' the non-linear and complex relations between the soil fungal variables and the covariables.
-The models extract large features during convolution and adjust the weights of each covariate during the model iterations, which are also back-propagated (??).
-Although 1D-CNNs have been used for the spectroscopy modeling of soil physicochemical properties (???), to our best knowledge, this present study is the first to develop spectro-transfer functions for estimating soil fungal abundance and diversity.
+Out of the seven statistical and machine learning models tested, the optimised 1D-CNNs were the most successful at estimating fungal phyla relative abundance and diversity, consistently producing the highest cross-validation $R^2$ values.
+The reason might be that the 1D-CNNs can automatically "learn" the non-linear and complex relations between the soil fungal variables and the covariables.
+The models extract large features during convolution and adjust the weights of each covariate during the model iterations, which are also back-propagated (Lecun et al., 2015).
+Although 1D-CNNs have been used for the spectroscopy modelling of soil physicochemical properties (Ng et al., 2019; Tsakiridis et al., 2020; Shen and Viscarra Rossel, 2021), to our best knowledge, this present study is the first to develop spectrotransfer functions for estimating soil fungal abundance and diversity.

-Our results shown that the 1D-CNN spectroscopic models (with only vis-NIR spectra) could explain, on average, 40% of the variation in the relative abundance of fungal phyla and community diversity (R2 values of 0.30-0.45).
-It is because these spectra characterise the soil's organic and mineral composition, which serves to supply energy and the elements that fungi use to promote vital activities (?).
-Microbial activities are closely associated with the types and amounts of organic matter and our results indicate that the most important vis-NIR wavelengths in the modelling of fungal relative abundance and community diversity corresponds to functional groups in the different types of organic compounds in the soils (?)
-(Fig. 5 and Table S2 in Supplementary information).
+Our results shown that the 1D-CNN spectroscopic models (with only vis-NIR spectra) could explain, on average, 40 % of the variation in the relative abundance of fungal phyla and community diversity ( $R^2$ values of 0.30-0.45).
+This is because these spectra characterise the soil's organic and mineral composition, which serves to supply energy and the elements that fungi use to promote vital activities (Müller, 2015).
+Microbial activities are closely associated with the types and amounts of organic matter and our results indicate that the most important vis-NIR wavelengths in the modelling of fungal relative abundance and community diversity corresponds to functional groups in the different types of organic compounds in the soils (Viscarra Rossel and Hicks, 2015) (Fig. 5 and Table S2 in Supplement).

-The 1D-CNN spectro-transfer functions (with vis-NIR spectra and other soil and environmental data) improved the modelling.
-This suggests that other variables that represent climate, soil nutrients, pH, vegetation, are important predictors of fungal growth.
-Their use in the spectro-transfer functions provided additional and supplementary information for the modelling.
-On average, these models could explain 60% of the variation in abundance of fungal phyla relative abundance and diversity (R2 values of 0.45-0.73).
+The 1D-CNN spectrotransfer functions (with vis-NIR spectra and other soil and environmental data) improved the modelling.
+This suggests that other variables that represent climate, soil nutrients, pH and vegetation are important predictors of fungal growth.
+Their use in the spectrotransfer functions provided additional and supplementary information for the modelling.
+On average, these models could explain 60 % of the variation of fungal phyla relative abundance and diversity ( $R^2$ values of 0.45-0.73).